 A certified nursing assistant (CNA) is an integral part of the patient care team at many health care facilities, including nursing homes, long-term care facilities, and hospitals.
 They may also provide in-home care to patients as part of home health or hospice care.

 CNAs report to registered nurses or licensed practical nurses but are expected to be self-motivated in providing quality care to patients.
 The average CNA salary is more than $30,000 annually, and the need for CNAs in the country is growing.

+The CNAs at Clipboard Health get solid pay and treated right.
 Here’s what you should know about this demanding but rewarding health care job.

 CNA Job Description

 A CNA provides direct care to patients as directed by the nurse in charge.
 The sort of responsibilities a CNA typically does are duties related to activities of daily living, like transporting, cleaning, dressing, assisting, and grooming patients.

 CNAs provide assistance to the rest of the medical staff and communicate any concerns about a patient’s condition to them.
 They’re responsible for helping patients to feel comfortable and safe and respond to their needs.